blaqdreep/bash-script/README.md

 Managing user accounts and group assignments efficiently is crucial for system administrators.
 In this article, we'll explore how to automate these tasks using a Bash script on Ubuntu.
 This script ensures users are created, assigned to specified groups, and their actions logged securely.

 Script Overview
-The provided Bash script reads user and group information from a CSV file, creates groups if they don't exist, creates users if they are new, assigns users to groups, and logs all actions for traceability.
+The provided Bash script reads user and group information from a text file, creates groups if they don't exist, creates users if they are new, assigns users to groups, and logs all actions for traceability.

 Prerequisites
 Ensure you have the following set up: